-Historical accounts show that back in the day, particularly in the countryside, Christmas Eve dinner, was prepared only from the fruit of earth: agricultural produce and fruit of the forest, rivers, ponds and lakes.
+Historical accounts show that back in the day, particularly in the Polish countryside, Christmas Eve dinner, was prepared only from the fruit of earth: agricultural product and fruit of the forest, rivers, ponds and lakes.
 This way, peasants paid homage to Mother Earth.
 Meals consisting of fish, considered fasting by the Church, were initially eaten on the Christmas Eve mostly in fishing households and in manors and monasteries, mainly in places with own fish-breeding ponds, which were quite frequent in Poland.

-With time, carp has become the most important fish meal on Christmas Eve in Poland.
+With time, carp (pol. karp) has become the most important fish meal on Christmas Eve in Poland.
 On Christmas Eve, they are usually served fried with grated horseradish or in jelly accompanied with vegetables.
 Not many people remember that they also used to be served in a grey sauce, called the Polish sauce, cooked on the basis of fish blood and wine.

 A native Polish breed, called the Zator carp, has particularly delicate meat.
 In 2011, the Polish Zator carp received the Protected Designation of Origin status registered by the European Commission.
-The fish is raised in the Małopolskie Voivodeship, more specifically in three neighbouring communes: Zator and Przeciszów in the Oświęcimski Poviat, and Spytkowice in the Wadowicki Poviat.
+The fish is raised in the Małopolskie Voivodeship, more specifically in three neighboring communes: Zator and Przeciszów in the Oświęcimski Poviat, and Spytkowice in the Wadowicki Poviat.